mortie/lograt/README.md

 * Refactor the log viewer (LogViewer.cc).
 * Keep some state across launches.
 * Support multiple logs at once using tabs.
+* Add a "minimap" type thing, to show at a glance which sections of the file matches which pattern.

 ## Attribution